 Trade Central Banks Decisions with AximTrade

 Join the forex market today!
 Trade central banks rate decisions and make use of carry trade on your live account.
 Choose now from various forex account types, based on your trading strategy, experience, and capital designed for investment.
-Explore the best trading conditions with AximTrade, and enjoy flexible leverage up to 1:3000, one of the top competitive leverages in the market.
+Explore the best trading conditions with AximTrade, and enjoy flexible leverage up to infinite, a top competitive leverage in the market.

 AximTrade is a fast-growing brokerage service provider in the global markets with a highly advanced MT4 execution and CopyTrade platform.
 AximTrade is dedicated to providing forex traders with easy-to-use technology, educational resources, technical analysis, ongoing promotions, and a highly competitive trading environment through the best trading conditions.
 Learn how to open forex account with easy few steps and start trading now!